Cryptanalysis of some Nonabelian Group-Based Key Exchange Protocols: Applications to Cryptanalysis

 Thus, Protocol~\ref{quart} may be treated as if it is over $\Mat_2(\F_p)$.
 Now, note that the public keys are of the form $y=z^{-r} x^s z^r $ where $r$ and $s$ are private integers, and $x\in \Mat_2(\F_p)$, $z \in \GL_2(\F_p)$ are public matrices.
 The only difference now with Protocol~\ref{mat-prot} is that this scheme has two secret integers instead of one.
 However, we observe that the presence of two secret integers weakens the scheme, because an adversary can break the system if they find any pair of solutions $(r,s)$ such that $K_A = z^r x^s x^{-r}$.
 So, it makes sense to fix $s$, without loss of generality, to $s=1$.
 Thus, Corollary \ref{mat-main} for the case $n=2$ now shows that finding $r$ and breaking Protocol~\ref{quart} reduces to at most four DLPs.

-\subsubsection{Subgroup Conjugacy Search in Matrix Groups}
+\subsection{Subgroup Conjugacy Search in Matrix Groups}

-In \cite{Gu2014ConjugacySB}, the authors introduce what they call the Subgroup Conjugacy Search Problem (SCSP) in a nonabelian group $G$, and propose a protocol based on it, suggesting as potential platforms the matrix group $\GL_n(\fq)$ and a subgroup of it.
-We first note that the SCSP corresponds exactly to the $A$-restricted CSP defined in this paper, for a cyclic subgroup $A$ of $G$.
-Therefore, Corollary~\ref{mat-main} gives a direct cryptanalaysis of this protocol, reducing its security to that of a set of $\mathcal{O}(n^2)$ DLPs over a small extension of $\fq$.
+We first recall that the SCSP corresponds exactly to the $A$-restricted CSP defined in this paper, for a cyclic subgroup $A$ of $G$.
+Therefore, Corollary~\ref{mat-main} gives a direct cryptanalysis of Protocol~\ref{mat-prot}, reducing its security to that of a set of $\mathcal{O}(n^2)$ DLPs over a small extension of $\fq$.

 While the authors state that the SCSP is at least as hard as the CSP, we remark that this is likely not true in general.
-In Section~\ref{pc-csp} we showed that in finite polycyclic group with two generators, a well-chosen SCSP is harder than the CSP, whereas by Remark~\ref{inf-rem} the SCSP in certain infinite polycyclic groups with two generators groups is seemingly easier than the CSP.
+In Section~\ref{pc-csp} we showed that in finite polycyclic group with two generators, a well-chosen SCSP is harder than the CSP, whereas by Remark~\ref{inf-rem} the SCSP in certain infinite polycyclic groups with two generators is seemingly easier than the CSP.
 Similarly, Section~\ref{mat-csp} gives a complete reduction of the SCSP in $\GL_n(\fq)$ to a set of DLPs, but a solution to the general CSP is unclear.
 This may be intuitively realized, since while there is an added constraint in the SCSP, the adversary also has more information on where to search for the conjugator.